12 Tips for an Elegant Backyard Weddings

 • Lounge or quiet conversation areas

 These spaces don’t need to be far apart, but they should feel visually distinct.
+Hiring a wedding planner or designer will help you with visually planning this out.

 Rugs are an underrated tool for defining spaces.
 A large rug beneath the ceremony arch or sweetheart table instantly grounds the area and adds texture.
 Furniture groupings — like a lounge with sofas, side tables, and soft lighting — create natural gathering spots that encourage conversation and relaxation.